 In music, a leitmotif is a relatively unknown concept, though it is super common.
 If you’ve ever watched famous films like Star Wars, Harry Potter, Lord of the Rings, or the Avengers films, you’ve heard leitmotifs, though you might not know it.

-This article will go over exactly what is a leitmotif, why we use it, and how it functions in music and in film.
+This article will go over exactly what a leitmotif is, why we use it, and how it functions in music and in film.

 Definition of Leitmotif